sametmarasli/roma-immobiliare/bckp/README.md

 The project is still under development (18-Jun-2023).

 todo:
+- [x] set github as code storage for prefect
 - [x] reorganize the repo for a valid structure for Prefect
-- [x] setup datamodels for handling api calls and pagination
+- [ ] setup datamodels for handling api calls and pagination
-- [x] add unit tests
-- [ ] setup Prefect
-- [ ] set github as code storage for prefect
+- [ ] move all the infra code to terraform
 - [ ] setup CI/CD
-- [ ] setup piperider (or another tool) for profiling
+- [ ] setup piperider for profiling
+- [ ] add tests
 - [ ] setup dbt to transform data by using Bigquery
-- [ ] setup Data Studio studio for dashboard
+- [ ] use Looker studio for dashboard
-- [ ] move all the infra code to terraform